 - The number of static ARP entries changed from dynamic ARP entries is restricted by the number of static ARP entries that the device supports.
-As a result, the device may fail to change all dynamic ARP entries into static ARP entries. - To delete a specific static ARP entry changed from a dynamic one, use the undo arp ip-address command.
+As a result, the device may fail to change all dynamic ARP entries into static ARP entries. - To delete a specific static ARP entry changed from a dynamic one, use the undo arp ip-address [vpn-instance-name] command (The HP 5500 SI switch series does not support the vpn-instance-name argument in the command).
 To delete all such static ARP entries, use the reset arp all or reset arp static command.